Agent Harnesses

 Proxy (Claude Code Router, 31.1K stars)

-Don’t replace the harness — intercept it.
+Intercept the harness instead of replacing it.
 Route different task types to different models (cheap for simple, expensive for complex).
 Zero migration, full compatibility.

 The Current Landscape (April 2026)